 Build a relationship with your customers and suppliers

-Perform on-going due diligence on your customers and suppliers
+Perform ongoing due diligence on your customers and suppliers

 Credit control procedures/stock management

 The maintenance and review of your credit control and stock management information is also essential.
-Are there, for example, any customers that have started to slow down their regular payment practices?
+Are there, for example, any customers who have started to slow down their regular payment practices?
 Have extensions of payment deadlines been requested?
 Have credit limits been exceeded, or have credit increases been requested?
 Spotting this early allows you to understand the options available to you before the situation potentially deteriorates.

 Similarly, with your suppliers, are there unexplained delays in their deliveries?
 Or has there been a change in quality, packaging or support?

-How an active contract management plan can help in a recession
+How an active contract management plan can help in a recession?

 Equally, many times contracts, purchase orders and other supply chain documentation are stored without checking what actions will be needed if a customer fails to pay or a supplier fails to deliver.